GorynychP/Blog-2/README.md

 Backend: Node.js, Express.js, MongoDB.

 The application includes authentication and registration with validation using "react-hook-form."
 Passwords are hashed using the "bcrypt" library.
-Additionally, JSON Web Tokens (JWT) are implemented using the "jsonwebtoken" library.
+Additionally, JSON Web Tokens (JWT) are implemented using the "jsonwebtoken" library and "cookie-parser".
 There are three user roles: Admin, Moderator, and User.
 All roles, including users without roles, have the ability to read posts and comments.
 Upon registration, users are assigned the default role of User.